Margaret Minnicks is an online writer who writes about the royal family.

 There are many strict rules the royal family has to follow.
-Some of them might sound strange, but when they were added to the books many years ago, they probably made more sense than they do today.
-The family has gotten used to them by now, so they have become automatic to them.
+Some of them might sound strange, but they were added to the books many years ago when they probably made more sense than they do today.
+The family has gotten used to the rules by now, so they have become automatic to them.

-Marie Clarie has outlined 50 strict rules the royal family has to follow.
+Marie Clare has outlined 50 strict rules the royal family has to follow.
 Some of them are listed in this article.

 There are two very important travel rules that every member of the royal family must follow.

 - The royal family travels a lot to perform various assignments.
 However, it is a royal rule that two heirs are not allowed to travel together.
-The Duchess of Cambridge can travel with Prince William because she is not an heir to the throne.
-As of now, their children can travel with their father until they turn 12 years old.
-Then they have to fly separately.
+The Duchess of Cambridge can travel with her husband Prince William because she is not an heir to the throne.
+As of now, their children can travel with their father until they turn 12 years old, but after that they must fly separately.

 - No matter where the royal family travels, every one of them must pack an all-black outfit.
-That is because they must be prepared in case there is a funeral to attend while they are away.
-They must have an appropriate ensemble to wear.
+That is because they must be prepared in case there is a funeral to attend and they must always have an appropriate ensemble to wear.

 English, French, German

 English, French, Welsh